jatin7/datastax-tickdb-full/README.md

 Tick Data example
 ========================================================

-This is a simple example of using C* as a tick data store for financial market data.
+This is a simple example of using Cassandra/DataStax as a tick data store for financial market data.

 ## Running the demo